ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ### Property expiration

-In a large project, if you want to scrap an property or method, it is actually very troublesome, because your project may already have a lot of items in use, if you kill it, then others upgrade the console screen will be red, or even can't run.But in the process of project iteration, we will encounter more and more scenes and problems, a long time ago solution may no longer fit, really need to scrap, then, we need to adopt a soft, less radical way to scrap, leave enough time for users to modify.
+In a large project, if you want to scrap an property or method, it is actually very troublesome, because your project may already have a lot of items in use, if you kill it, then others upgrade the console screen will be red, or even can't run.
+But in the process of project iteration, we will encounter more and more scenes and problems, a long time ago solution may no longer fit, really need to scrap, then, we need to adopt a soft, less radical way to scrap, leave enough time for users to modify.

 In Ant Design, we adopt a **five-step strategic** obsolescence property or method: